4skinSkywalker/EthersModal/README.md

 ];
 myWallets.push(polkadotCfg);

-// Make an instance of EthersModal let em = new EthersModal({
+// Make an instance of EthersModal with providerOpts in the specification let em = new EthersModal({
     providerOpts: myWallets
 });